The Network Satisfaction Problem for Relation Algebras with at most 4 Atoms: Abstract

 \section{Abstract}

 Andréka and Maddux classified the relation algebras with at most 3 atoms, and in particular they showed that all of them are representable~\cite{AndrekaMaddux}.
 Hirsch and Cristiani showed that the network satisfaction problem (NSP) for each of these algebras is in $\Ptime$ or $\NP$-hard~\cite{HirschCristiani}.
-There are relation algebras with 4 atoms that are not representable, and there are many results in the literature about representations and non-representability of relation algebras with at most 4 atoms.
-We extend the result of Hirsch and Cristiani to relation algebras with at most 4 atoms: the NSP is always either in $\Ptime$ or $\NP$-hard.
+The literature contains many results on representations of relation algebras; in particular, some relation algebras with four atoms are not representable.
+We extend the result of Cristiani and Hirsch to relation algebras with at most 4 atoms: the NSP is always either in $\Ptime$ or $\NP$-hard.
 To this end, we construct universal, fully universal, or even normal representations for these algebras, whenever possible.

 \ignore{